University of Rhode Island

 The last part of the investigation

-cause water from farther below the ship, and hopefully with less
+that they would cause water from farther below the ship, and

-number of configurations were tried at various distances ahead
+of configurations were tried at various distances ahead of the

-that a pair of fins, spreading out from the extended center of
+spreading out from the extended center of the fairing would

 |Particle trajectories along the centerline for a variety of fairing shapes, fin shapes and distances ahead of the fairing.|